ctrlplusb/approachable-fp-in-scala/chapter_01.md

 Before we describe these benefits we should provide a definition on the term.
 The short and sweet version is: "coding using functions".
 Sounds devilishly simple right?
 Yep, that is undoubtably an oversimplification, however the heart of the FP paradigm is truly the _function_.

-With FP you make glorious use of _functions_ composing them together so that your data pipes through them being transformed from one form to another until you have a fully working application that accepts inputs \(e.g. HTTP Requests\) and produces outputs \(e.g. HTTP Responses\).
+When doing FP you make glorious use of _functions_, composing them together so that your data gets piped through them, transformed from one form to another until you eventually have a fully working application that accepts inputs \(e.g. HTTP Requests\) and produces outputs \(e.g. HTTP Responses\).

 Topics: Immutability, Statelessness, Reasonability, Performance.